IwakuraRein/Nagi/README.md

 Nagi.exe ./res/cornell_box/cornell_box.json ./results
 ```

 The scene is defined by a JSON file.
-It is very self-explainary and contains rendering configurations.
-It currently support 5 material types: Lambert, Mirror, Glass, Microfacet, and Light Source.
-It's also possible to add depth of field by setting camera's f-number and focus distance (or a look-at point).
+It is very self-explanatory and contains rendering configurations.
+It currently supports 5 material types: Lambert, Mirror, Glass, Microfacet, and Light Source.
+It's also possible to add depth of field by setting the camera's f-number and focus distance (or a look-at point).

-## Gallary
+## Gallery

 ![](./doc/result1.png)